-Repurposing 3D Files to Build an AR Experience
+How to Repurpose 3D Files to Build a Better AR Experience

 Augmented reality (AR) has grown leaps and bounds in the past few years.
 It’s incredible what we can do with it now compared to just five years ago.
 Thanks to this rapidly improving tech, you can even create AR experiences using existing 3D files without needing to build an app.
 This ability brings incredible new opportunities to businesses looking to further their investment in 3D visuals and capture new audiences.

 One example is adding augmented reality to product catalogs and websites.
 AR is a great way to help consumers visualize how products come together and fit in their home.

 To illustrate that, FUSE’s head of VR development Phong Tran, along with rendering specialist Levi Krippner, created an AR experience using a 3D model from a previous product rendering project.